UTSCC09/project-fein/README.md

 Austin Bartolome: Did most of the frontend (the next js and tailwind configuration, the routing, creating the "look" of the app, most of the components, the stock price Graphs using Recharts), did all the sockets stuff on the backend, and most of the deployment work

-# One more thing?

-During development the we were just using Finnhub for our stock API, but the endpoint to get the candle information of the stock was made a premium feature midway development so we had to spend some time searching for alternatives and where we found twelve data.
-Also working with memcached was really painful especially when deploying and took a lot of time.
-We also created the idea for the app when we had 3 people in the group, but one of the members had to drop the course and we stuck with it with just the two of us.
-Please keep this in consideration.